 Some things considered public goods by the authors and are expected to increase with coalition size:

-Protection of property rights, protection of human rights, national security, Rule of law, free trade, transparency, low taxes, education, and better balanced markets, healthcare and social security.
+Protection of property rights, protection of human rights, national security, Rule of law, free trade, transparency, low taxes, education, better balanced markets, healthcare and social security.

 In general, anything considered a public good by the coalition is expected to increase with coalition size.